 Treatment for EEE focuses on supportive care.
 Severe symptoms require hospitalization, which may include:

-To help reduce your chances of getting EEE, take the following steps:
+To help reduce your chance of EEE:

 Centers for Disease Control and Prevention